Ian McCaskill: Personal life and death

 McCaskill lived at Seer Green, near Beaconsfield in Buckinghamshire.
 He had two daughters with his first wife Lesley Charlesworth, to whom he was married from 1959 until her death from breast cancer in 1992.
 In 1998, he married Pat Cromack, becoming stepfather to her two sons.

 McCaskill was a fellow of the Royal Meteorological Society.
 In May 2000, he opened the first phase of the £1.2 million 11 ha Lower Leas Coastal Park in Folkestone.

-McCaskill was diagnosed with dementia in 2011 and died, near his home in Beaconsfield, on 10 December 2016, aged 78.
+McCaskill was diagnosed with dementia in 2011 and died, in a nursing home in South Milford, on 10 December 2016, aged 78.